pedroclobo/groove-galaxy/REPORT.md

 #### 2.3.1.
 Challenge Overview

-The security challenge introduced the need to use a cryptographic solution that allow playback to quickly start in the middle of an audio stream, without compromising security.
+The first security challenge introduced the need to use a cryptographic solution that allow playback to quickly start in the middle of an audio stream, without compromising security.

 The original solution used the CBC block cipher mode, in which the ciphertext of a block is dependent on the ciphertext of all blocks before it.
 It makes it impossible to start playback in the middle of a stream, as the decryption of a block depends on the previous block.
 This means that the entire stream needs to be decrypted before playback can start.

-(_Describe the new requirements introduced in the security challenge and how they impacted your original design._)
+The other security challenge introduced the concept of family sharing, where individual users can be members of the same family, and a protected song should be accessible to all family members without modification.

+In the original solution each user only had a single symetric key used to encrypt all messages.
+With family sharing we'll need to create a family key and dynamically distribute it to each family member.

 #### 2.3.2.
 Attacker Model